 Newbridge Memo is a wonderful Grade II* 1925 building with a ballroom and auditorium.
 It was built by the Celynen Collieries’ Institute on a plot of land next door in Newbridge, south east Wales to commemorate the 75 men who died in the Great War.
 Its auditorium was designed as both a theatre and a cinema.
 It narrowly missed winning the BBC Restoration programme in 2004 but HLF encouraged them to submit a capital bid.
 I joined the team in 2006 to work with the architect on the Conservation Management Plan.
 I also wrote both the successful applications to HLF and provided operational knowledge, interpretive skills and social history to the capital scheme.
 With funding from Cadw, Caerphilly County Borough Council and HLF, the building was opened by HRH Prince of Wales in 2014.

-In Exeter I led a significant change programme across what was then the whole Museums Service; hear more about it on the Home page.
+In Exeter I led a significant change programme across what was then the whole Museums Service.
 I also led the creation of a ground-breaking development plan which several years later came to fruition, courtesy of HLF.
 The RAMM – as it is affectionately known – won the Museum of the Year Award in 2012.
 I also doubled the attendance figures in our 5 museums and increased visitor spend by a factor of seven.

 RAMM’s astonishing architecture © RAMM